 It is not known whether glipizide and metformin will harm an unborn baby.
 Similar diabetes medications have caused severe hypoglycemia in newborn babies whose mothers had used the medication near the time of delivery.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

-It is not known whether glipizide and metformin passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are taking this medicine.

 How should I take glipizide and metformin?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Drink plenty of liquids while you are taking glipizide and metformin.